TEXT-Fitch affirms Calif. Public Works Board bonds at 'BBB+'

 recovery, whether voters consent to budgeted temporary tax rate increases or

-increase package in November could leave the state poised for further structural
+November could leave the state poised for further structural gains, allowing it

-gains, allowing it to begin repaying the sizable budgetary borrowing accrued in
+to begin repaying the sizable budgetary borrowing accrued in the last decade,

-For further information on the California's GO rating, please see Fitch's press
+For further information on the California's GO rating, please see Fitch's rating

 Additional information is available at 'www.fitchratings.com'.
 The ratings above